Why The Fax Machine Wasn’t An Overnight Success

 Even though you have been able to buy a car online for some time, figures for 2019 state that around 825,000 cars were bought over the internet.
 Relatively few people choose to buy their vehicles wholly online, as they would an item of clothing.
 It seems that for us humans, there is a need to have some kind of tactile involvement with the purchase of something which is of a higher value, but maybe that is about to change?

-Despite it being less harmful than the flu, with the coronavirus spreading rapidly across the globe, panic-stricken populations fueled by media coverage and government advice are restricting themselves of travel, avoiding congregating in large groups or being stuck in an enclosed spaces with other people, without the protection of a face mask and a bottle of hand sanitizer.
+With the coronavirus spreading rapidly across the globe, panic-stricken populations fueled by media coverage and government advice are restricting themselves of travel, avoiding congregating in large groups or being stuck in an enclosed space with other people, without the protection of a face mask and a bottle of hand sanitizer.
 This is changing how we live our lives and our shopping habits, especially for those larger items, we may have previously considered too large to make over the internet.

 According to an article on the BBC News websites, in China, the epicentre of the outbreak and the country first hit, there are some buying patterns emerging which correlate with what we saw in the UK back in the 1980s, but instead of a fax, this time its cars.
 Not that car ownership is limited in China, as per the fax machine pre-1988 in the UK.
 But due to circumstances, people have found themselves in and then acting out of necessity.